Agile in government. Sounds easy at first glance but then you find so little or none of it in reality. Why is this?

 Antoine de Saint Exupery wrote: As for the future, your task is not to see it, but to enable it.

-Ended the year with a good relaxed retrospective.
+Ended the year with a good, relaxed retrospective.
 In the last sprint we over delivered on the last day.
-Which set a great tone for the retrospective and the end to the year break.
+Which set a great tone for the retrospective and the end of the year break.

 But I also did a simple retrospective for my year.
 It set me up for a relaxed year of end break.
 It also helped me set some goals for next year.

 Try it if you have time.

 Found this great section from mythical man month.